Quantcast

 Pat Siek

-Scott and Erin-
+Scott

 We thoroughly enjoyed our time with you guys and I wish it could have gone on forever.
 (I need to adopt a kid and start over again).
 David learned some valuable life lessons from Scott and I know he had many great memories playing with PBD.
 You guys run a wonderful program that teaches kids how to both play and respect the game of baseball and how to live the game of life.